openlattice/openlattice-help-site-old/_guides/integrations-3.md

 To create your .yaml file, use a text editor such as NotePad, TextEdit, or [**Sublime**](https://www.sublimetext.com/).

 <span class="bad">NOTE:</span> _A.yaml file must be formatted very exactly, down to the number of spaces there are away from the left margin in each line.
 Please follow the instructions below exactly.
-We recommend downloading the sample, formatted yaml file below, and replacing the parameters as needed._
+We recommend downloading the sample, formatted yaml file [**HERE**](/assets/guides/integrations/integration_tutorial.yaml), and replacing the parameters as needed._

 One can either (1) connect to your servers and copy over various tables, or (2) copy over .csv files.